AntoineBlaud/EasyRe/README.md

 `Open the plugin : crtl+shift+u`

-## Functionality :
+## Usage :

 ### Function Tracing

-  Function Tracing functionality aims to but breakpoints on the whole code of a function and his direct childrens in order to register each steps.
-Te goal is to save all the trace in order to understand what's going on thanks to the trace explorer integrated in this plug-in.
+  Function tracing puts breakpoints on the whole code of a function and  its direct children in order to register each step.
+The goal is to  capture the whole trace in order to understand what's going on thanks to the trace explorer integrated in this plug-in.

- **Important:** In order to use it you must place **a single breakpoints** at the start of the function that's you want to analyses and hit that breakpoint with IDA, then launch the tracing.
+ **Important:** In order to use it you must place a single breakpoint at the  start of the function you want to analyze and hit that breakpoint with  IDA, then launch the tracing.

 ### Surgical Tracing